 1. Sole Proprietorship

-As the simplest among the 4 forms of business organization, a sole proprietorship business is a business that is owned and run by a single person.
+Since there are four primary forms of organizations, sole proprietorship is the simplest among the 4.
+A sole proprietorship business is a business that is owned and run by a single person.
 It is the most common and the easiest kind of business anyone would decide to venture into.
 This is because it does not require a lot of resources to start and because most startups begin as a sole proprietorship.

 There is no difference between the business and the owner in the sole proprietorship as they are one.
 The business owner can hire other people, but only he is responsible for making decisions for the business.